mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Te: Right what shall we add next?
 So it follows?
     Da: yeah that would be interesting wouldn’t it.
     Te: you know like the ghost in pac-man
     Te: I think it’ll be in here.
-(Looking at menu of Game Mechanics – can’t see it) _Te navigates to the online pattern menu._
+    Te navigates to the online pattern menu.(Looking at menu of Game Mechanics.
+He can’t see what he is looking for.

     Te: We could add some player health.
-    Da indicates at the moment this work ok.
+    Da indicates at the moment this works in the game.
+They appear to be at a blockage

-    Te: shall we try to get Mick for this
+    Te: Shall we try to get Mick for this?
-    Da: ah we could google it.
+    Da: Ah we could google it.
     They google "phaser pacman"

-In this interchange Te looks to try replicate a previous process of work where he scans the provided menu of patterns to
+In this interchange Te looks to try replicate a previous process of work where he scans the provided menu of patterns to find one that matches his goal.
+Rather than persist with the imagined pattern Te suggests progressing by changing goals to one which is listed in the pattern menu.
+The father resists this diversion by suggesting that they use a search engine to step outside the sandbox of provided tutorials and code examples to find resources from communities on the internet.

-The pair's process here as they work on adding a pattern of _following enemies_ is very different from previous example of self-directed code patching from code examples.

-NOTE DESCRIPTION TO COME.

-To explore the use of of professional practices of accessing professional documentation the previous exchanges between Te and Da can be revisited.

-NEED TO DEVELOP THIS WITH AN EXAMPLE
+The pair's process of using supporting documents here as they work on adding a pattern of _following enemies_ is very different from previous example of self-directed code patching from code examples.
+The professional practices of accessing professional documentation involves cultural elements here of a family learning culture between these two playing out in these processes.
+Te and Da's design process is more guided and focused than many other participants.
+As this interchange exploring professional documentation resources continues, the father starts as a facilitator  taking a lead from the direction of the child.
+However, as the dialogue progresses he begins to be more directive, initially by asking leading questions and testing existing knowledge.
+Finally in order to complete the research task after reaching the beyond of the child's knowledge, the father issues a series of more direct instruction, directing the research and proposing a coding solution for their new game design pattern.
+(INCLUDE TRANSCRIPT AS APPENDIX?)

+This approach appears to be influenced by Da's experience as a software engineer and volunteer at Coder Dojo (Glossary).
+Interview extracts (included as appendices) show a direction to support the novices direction as a facilitator where possible.

+    I try never to touch the keyboard of who's there.
+If they are stuck on something I always tell them what to do.
+Even if it's then taken me five minutes to explain what a semicolon is.
+And point.
+It's that key.
+Because it was just, I could do it so effortlessly.
+I think I'm sure I put people off very quickly by "Dave did something really quickly.
+I don't know what it was.".

+ This extract from interview data indicates a priority to support the learner to develop independently but to still be very present in the support process.

 <!-- NOTE - dropping pair programming
 These two examples stem from the wider cultural experiences and practices of the pair's home coding style and the parents experience taking part in professional community coding activities.

 There are cultural elements here of a family learning culture between these two playing out in this space.
 This example is typical of other interactions of this pair.
 Te and Da's design process is more guided and focused than many other participants.